pranav-gautam/bitcoin-miner/README.md

 # bitcoin-miner
-The goal of this project is to use Erlang and the Actor Model to build a good solution to the bitcoin mining problem that runs well on multi-core machines.
-By simultaneously executing our code on 3 computers, one of which functioned as the host and the other 2 served as the remotes, we were able to create a coin with 6 leading zeroes.
+The goal of project is to use Erlang and the Actor Model to build a good solution to the bitcoin mining problem that runs well on multi-core machines.
+By simultaneously executing our code on 3 computers, one of which functioned as the host and the other 2 served as the remotes, we were able to mine a coin with 6 leading zeroes.

 SIZE OF THE WORK UNIT -
 The worker in this software receives a request to mine without a limit on the number of coins that may be taken out.
 We create 2*logproc worker processes/nodes to mine bitcoins, where logproc is the total number of logical processors that a machine is capable of supporting.
 Additionally, we keep an eye on each worker process separately and restart them if necessary.